 EuroDry Ltd. Sets Date for the Release of First Quarter 2023 Results, Conference Call and Webcast

-/EIN News/ -- ATHENS, Greece, May 10, 2023 (GLOBE NEWSWIRE) -- EuroDry Ltd. (NASDAQ: EDRY, the “Company” or “EuroDry”), an owner and operator of drybulk vessels and provider of seaborne transportation for drybulk cargoes, announced today that it will release its financial results for the first quarter ended March 31, 2023 on Monday, May 15, 2023 before market opens in New York.
+ATHENS, Greece, May 10, 2023 (GLOBE NEWSWIRE) -- EuroDry Ltd. EDRY the "Company" or "EuroDry"))), an owner and operator of drybulk vessels and provider of seaborne transportation for drybulk cargoes, announced today that it will release its financial results for the first quarter ended March 31, 2023 on Monday, May 15, 2023 before market opens in New York.

 On the same day, May 15, 2023 at 10:00 a.m.
 Eastern Time, the Company's management will host a conference call and webcast to discuss the results.